tesseract-ocr/tessdoc/InputFormats.md

 ### Other formats

-Tesseract does not support the HEIC and the AVIF formats.
+Tesseract does not support these image formats:

+* HEIC
+* AVIF
+* JPEG-XL